-53. Complaints and breaches of the Industry Code are dealt with by the IGRG Board which is also responsible for undertaking periodic reviews of the Code at least annually.
-To date there have been no instances where an operator has not taken remedial action when a breach is judged to occur, but if that was to happen it is open to IGRG to refer the case to the Gambling Commission so that they are aware of the issue.
+67. Complaints and breaches of the Industry Code are dealt with by the Betting and Gaming Council, which is also responsible for conducting periodic reviews of the Code at least annually.
+To date there have been no instances where an operator has not taken remedial action when a breach is judged to have occurred, but if that was to happen it is open to BGC to refer the case to the Gambling Commission so that they are aware of the issue.
 Any possible breaches of the Code should be reported to adcodecomplaints@igrg.org.uk

-54. The focus of this Industry Code is on the more common forms of advertising, notably through print and broadcast media.
+68. The focus of this Industry Code is on the more common forms of advertising, notably through print and broadcast media.
 However, it is apparent that technology is opening up new pathways to consumers.
 It is impossible to legislate specifically for each of them, but due to the potential for new developments in this area it is one which has been identified as a priority for monitoring.
 That will continue to be the case.